nikescar/ghaction-ghpage-solidbase-builder/docs/configuration.md

 ---
 title: Configuration
-description: How to configure Jekyll Solidbase Theme
+description: How to configure mdx-sitegen-solidbase
 ---

 # Configuration

-Learn how to configure Jekyll Solidbase Theme for GitHub Workflow deployment.
+Learn how to configure mdx-sitegen-solidbase.

 ## Configuration File Structure